 Andie Macdowell as Carrie: Four Wedings and a Funeral

 A big lie?
 Fuck off lady, who do you think you are talking too?
 A fib, not true, whatever.
 "A big lie" Woah steady on Cruella!
 Then to underline it she walks off!
-What a c*nt.
+Jeez what a cow!

-We also have the absurd, lazy, and totally misrepreantative and awkwardly splice Joghn Lennon quote from the song; "Mind Games" which is retarded and awkward.
+We also have the absurd, lazy, and totally misrepreantative and awkwardly spliced John Lennon quote from the song; "Mind Games" which is retarded and awkward.

 How this film ever got big is tetstament to every other cast member.
 How great it could have been with more Kristen Scott-Thomas who IS a splendid actress.
 Andie Macdowell is responsible for this and making me watch fuckingh Green Card.
 She can do one.

-According to Wikipedia she was recently voted as one of the most annoying characters in movie history although if you follow the verification it takes you to a Vanity Fair article on JJ Abrams
+According to Wikipedia she was recently voted as one of the most annoying characters in movie history although if you follow the verification it takes you to a Vanity Fair article on JJ Abrams.
+Go figure.

 Toni Collette as Fiona: About a Boy